09-01-2026

 Integrating Frisking Devices with Manual Checks

-Combining human instinct and trend-following technology creates optimal security.
+Combining human judgment with modern technology ensures stronger security.
 Flow of material is managed with the help of DFMD units; HHMD devices detect anomalous material locations; and the findings generated by both DFMD and HHMD are confirmed by the individual conducting the manual frisk.
 Combining all three systems provides a more thorough means of mitigating risk.

 Common Mistakes in Frisking and How to Avoid Them